yOyOeK1/viteyss/wikiSites/io-box.md

 ## for what it's

 In many projects you need to use a sensor / button / ..  or make something in real world, turn on light or make sound, open gate.
 Your project is in digital world.
 But to connect numbers or states in your project, you need a bridge to phis cal world. **io-box** have many pin's. **esp32** can make them do amazing things.
 But to simplify it we will go over 4 ways of using pins:
-In many projects you need to use a sensor / button / ..  or make something in real world, turn on light or make sound, open gate.
-Your project is in digital world.
-But to connect numbers or states in your project, you need a bridge to phis cal world. **io-box** have many pin's. **esp32** can make them do amazing things.
-But to simplify it we will go over 4 ways of using pins:

 #### inputs

 So events / change of state on pin in physical world will be read as

-So events / change of state on pin in physical world will be read as

 - **digital input**
     change of state from float reading to **GND** or **+VCC**.
-    Things on / off, button, switch, yes / no, true / false, connection / no connection Things on / off, button, switch, yes / no, true / false, connection / no connection
+    Things on / off, button, switch, yes / no, true / false, connection / no connection

 - **analog input**